 A study in the Fatehpur district of Northern India found high levels of stigma and fear, and a desire to maintain distance towards LAP since they apprehend leprosy transmission through touch.
 The main misconception regarding the cause of leprosy was blamed on an unhygienic and unclean environment.
-Another delusion is thought to be bad blood (Van't Noordende et al., 2019).Singh et al., 2012, in their study found that 64.9% of the subjects believed that leprosy was caused due to supernatural causes like karma, God's punishment, and sin.
+Another delusion is thought to be bad blood (Van't Noordende et al., 2019).
+Singh et al., 2012, in their study found that 64.9% of the subjects believed that the supernatural causes like karma, God's punishment, and sin could be the main causes of this disease.

 Despite knowing that leprosy is curable and not contagious, the attitude of society remains mostly unchanged posing great difficulty for LAP.
 They suffer negative feelings like shame, guilt, or fear, and dread the social consequences of their condition.
 Van't Noordende et al., 2019, in their study in the Fatehpur district of Northern India found that maximum number of subjects (56%) preferred discretion about their condition.
 Few revealed that people refuse to visit their houses even after treatment.
 A minority (8%) isolated themselves from work or public gatherings.
-Community members avoid talking to, sitting with, or touching a LAP, and they are not invited to celebrations.
+Community members avoid talking to, sitting with, or touching a LAP, and inviting to celebrations.

-In a study conducted in the urban slums of Kolkata, it was seen that half the respondents felt that LAP should be treated separately from the general patients, however, they did not mind working with or visiting a LAP (Saha et al., 2015).
+Study in the urban slums of Kolkata, shows that half the respondents felt that LAP should be treated separately from the general patients, however, they did not consider wrong in working with or visiting a LAP (Saha et al., 2015).
 Another study in Rajasthan found that about 39% of respondents feel pity upon seeing a leprosy patient, 11% feel afraid, and 3% feel disgusted when faced with a LAP.
 Almost 59% of subjects would not mind sitting next to LAP, and 39% would not be comfortable sharing food with a LAP.
-43% of subjects were fine with their children playing with a LAP, and 47% stated that they will not let kin marry a LAP (Handa et al., 2015).
+43% of subjects were satisfied with their children playing with a LAP, and 47% stated that they will not allow their kins to marry a LAP (Handa et al., 2015).

 A study in the rural community of Tamil Nadu found negative prevailing attitudes among patients after contracting leprosy.
 It was reported that most family members (73%) did not share articles used by LAP.
-The majority of the family members thought that LAPs are employable.
-Around 45% of family members felt that a cured LAP could marry.
-The majority (90%) of LAP participated in social functions and more than half (64%) did not waver in eating meals beside others(Stephen et al., 2014).
+The majority of the family members thought that LAPs are employable and around 45% of family members considered that a cured LAP could marry.
+The majority (90%) of LAP participated in social functions and more than half of respondents (64%) did not waver in eating meals beside others(Stephen et al., 2014).
 A comparative study conducted among high and low-prevalent districts of West Bengal showed that subjects from high-prevalence districts and younger age groups attributed better attitude levels (Saha et al., 2015).
 Danturty (2016) in their study discovered a negative attitudes accompanied by pity toward LAP.
 Subjects were willing to accept LAP belonging to their community instead of being an outsider.
-They were not comfortable sitting beside shaking hands, sharing food, working with, or housing with a leprosy patient.
+The respondents also disclosed their discomfort in sitting beside shaking hands, sharing food, working with, or housing with a leprosy patient.
 They would not accept a family member marrying a LAP, even after treatment.